 Unfortunately, not many know that the rate cuts announced by lenders apply only to new borrowers.
 Loans of many existing borrowers are based on the base rate system if their loans are with banks, or the Prime Lending Rate (PLR) system if with a Non-Banking Finance Company.

 Remember, Marginal Cost Of Lending (MCLR) replaced the base rate for banks.
-So, loans taken out between 2010 and 2016 come under the base rate system or PLR.
-Lenders have not been very proactive in passing on lower rates to borrowers under the base rate and PLR systems.
-This means that these borrowers are still grappling with interest rates of 10% or more.
+So, loans taken out between 2010 and 2016 come under the base rate system or if you have taken a loan from a Non-Banking Financial Company (NBFC), you will come under PLR.
+Lenders have not been very proactive in passing on lower rates to borrowers under the PLR system.
+This means that these borrowers are still grappling with interest rates of 9% or more.

 But, how are other borrowers able to get lower interest rates?

 Well, they may be on MCLR loans.
-Rate cuts are quickly passed on to MCLR loan borrowers as compared to base rate borrowers.
-So, one reason for your Home Loan EMI still remaining high may be because it is under the base rate system.
+Banks pass on rate cuts quickly to MCLR loan borrowers as compared to the base rate or PLR borrowers.
+So, this is one reason for your Home Loan EMI still remaining high.

 Additional Reading: What Is Marginal Cost Of Funds Based Lending Rate?